 Sedona’s easily accessible energy vortexes are prime areas for earthing enthusiasts.
 The vortexes allow for therapeutic practices of connecting with the Earth’s electrons to improve a multitude of ailments from insomnia to inflammation.
 If you’re seeking to tap into your spiritual energy, here’s how to find Sedona’s four main energy vortexes:

 The saddle of Cathedral Rock emits the greatest energy but getting there is difficult.
 See Cathedral Rock and Templeton trails above.

 As you climb up Courthouse Butte Loop Trail toward Bell Rock, between the 10th and 11th rock cairns, turn right toward the large flat rock shelf and make your way to Meditation Perch.
 Then, sit on the ground and, well, meditate or flow through a few yoga poses.

 Feel another spiritual energy at Chapel of the Holy Cross, where a new corpus crucifix will be unveiled this spring.
 Avoid the crowded parking area at the top by parking below and hiking up the hill to see this 33-foot bronze statue that weighs more than 4,000 pounds and has taken sculptor James Muir more than two years to finish.
 This installation is a sight to see.

 For more inspiration, Sedona’s Secret 7 offers suggestions for hiking, biking, stargazing, picnicking and more.
-The Hike House’s interactive Trail Rating System details distance, duration, elevation change and difficulty ratings for 101 trails.
+Sedona Trail Finder interactive Trail Rating System details distance, duration, elevation change and difficulty ratings for 101 trails.
 Also, visit the Ranger Station to purchase a Red Rock Pass and gather plenty of useful information.
 If you’d prefer to let someone else do the planning, book a guided outing.
-Find guides and other Sedona things to do here.
+Find hiking trails guides and other Sedona things to do here.